Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Advances in theoretical methods

 It is instructive to consider the production of $\pi \eta$ pairs with exotic quantum numbers $J^{PC} = 1^{-+}$~\cite{Teryaev:2022pke,Song:2025zwl}:

-corresponding to the crossing of the (naive) T-violating contribution into the EMT hadronic matrix element from the direct (GPD) channel to the GDA channel.
-The smallness of the such term relates the smallness of corresponding GDA (also observed in the perturbative limit \cite{Song:2025zwl}) and smallness of shear viscosity in the holographic approach.
-The latter originates from extra-dimensional gravity, establishing in this way some gravity/QCD interplay.
+{where the new invariant form factor $E^a$ depends on the $\pi \eta$ invariant mass $M^2_{\pi \eta}$ and on factorization scale $\mu_F^2$.} { The contribution (\ref{EMT_GDA_exotic}) corresponds} to the crossing of the (naive) T-violating contribution into the EMT hadronic matrix element from {the direct (GPD) channel, $\langle h' |T^a_{\alpha \nu} | h \rangle$, to the cross-conjugate (GDA) channel, $\langle h' \bar{h}| T^a_{\alpha \nu} | 0 \rangle$.} The smallness of the such term relates the smallness of {the} corresponding GDA (also observed in the perturbative limit \cite{Song:2025zwl}) and smallness of {the} shear viscosity in the holographic approach.
+The latter originates from extra-dimensional gravity {\cite{Kovtun:2004de}}, establishing in this way some gravity/QCD interplay.
 The other ExEP manifestations may provide stability of confinement against the strongest gravitational fields in four dimensions~\cite{Teryaev:2016edw}, such as those produced by black holes.

-Despite several indications of a deep interplay between QCD and gravity, the nature of this connection remains intriguing and clearly calls for further detailed investigation.
+{ Although gravitational form factors can be studied independently of gravity itself, their gravitational interpretation provides a connection between hadron structure and the equivalence principle.
+This connection becomes particularly intriguing when the {EP} is extended to the level of quarks and gluons.
+The ExEP postulates vanishing of the quark and gluon anomalous gravitomagnetic moments, $B^q(0)$ and $B^g(0)$, implying that the partition of the nucleon momentum and total angular momentum between quarks and gluons is nearly identical.
+While this property is violated in perturbative QCD, it has been conjectured that nonperturbative dynamics may drive the system toward the extended-equivalence-principle limit.
+Whether this behavior reflects a deeper property of QCD, and whether it has implications beyond hadron structure, for example, for the behavior of confined systems in extremely strong gravitational fields, remains an open question and calls for further detailed investigation. }